careerbuilder/DataScienceAPIDocumentation/JobRecommendationService.md

 # Response Structure

 All responses with an HTTP status of 200 will consist of a JSON object with a top-level "data" node containing a list of `records`, which is composed of recommended job metadata and its `score`.
+This example is showing an example of a programmatic job.
 If this not a programmatic job, "partner_id" will be set to 0 and "is_programmatic" to false

 Example response body: